cscart/docs/en/user_guide/look_and_feel/layouts/blocks/bestsellers.rst

 How To: Add the Bestsellers Block to the Homepage
 *************************************************

+The Bestsellers section shows the most popular products among customers in the store.
+This section can greatly raise the sales and attract more customers.

 *   In the Administration panel, go to **Add-ons → Manage add-ons**.
 *   Enable the **Bestsellers & On Sale Products** add-on (change its status to *Active* in the select box on the right).
 *   Go to **Design → Layouts → Homepage**.